History of Earthquake in Timeline

 Earthquake

 An earthquake is the shaking of the Earth's surface caused by a sudden release of energy in the lithosphere, generating seismic waves.
-These events vary in intensity, from imperceptible tremors to devastating quakes capable of causing widespread destruction and displacing objects and people.
-Seismic activity in a region is defined by the frequency, type, and size of earthquakes experienced, while seismicity at a specific location reflects the average rate of seismic energy release per unit volume.
+These events vary in intensity, from imperceptible tremors to violent upheavals capable of causing widespread destruction.
+Seismic activity reflects the frequency, type, and magnitude of earthquakes in a specific area over time, while seismicity measures the average rate of seismic energy release per unit volume at a particular location.

 Since 1900, there have been an average of 18 major earthquakes (magnitude 7.0–7.9) and one great earthquake (magnitude 8.0 or greater) per year.